What does "Pasture Raised" really mean?

 Natural.
 Organic.
 Non-GMO.
 Grass-fed.
 Air-chilled.
 Fresh.
 Pasture-raised.
 Confusing?
 We sure think so.
 It took us months of research and talking to the best in the field to figure out which of these terms were certifiable, which were marketing jargon and which ones were truly important.

-We are going to begin our Ag School series with a term that gets thrown around a lot in the industry: Pasture-raised.
+We begin our Ag School series with a term that most often gets thrown with little context: pasture-raised.

 The term pasture-raised is not certifiable by the USDA.
 You can see the full list of terms that are certifiable here.
 If the producers make the claim “pasture-raised,” then they must define it for themselves.